faisalkhan91/Fluxus/README.md

 Description:

-This is a blogging and vlogging site idea on multiple topics that flow with each other.
+This is a personal website with a blog and a store.

 The UI framework is being worked on.